Keep Up With McLean!

 “The olfactory system is often an underappreciated sensory system in humans, even though we’ve all experienced the feeling of smelling a particular odor and having an almost instant flashback or emotional experience of an old memory,” said Filomene G. Morrison, BA, a neuroscience PhD candidate at Emory University and McLean Hospital, and the lead author of the paper.
 “An emotional memory, like the smell of home cooking, can trigger feelings of comfort, while for those with PTSD, an odor associated with a traumatic experience can trigger a negative response and PTSD symptoms.”

-The outcomes of the study help explain why the olfactory system is so important from a molecular, genetic, and neurobiology perspective, according to paper co-author Kerry J. Ressler, MD, PhD, chief scientific officer and chief of the Division of Depression and Anxiety Disorders at McLean.
+The outcomes of the study help explain why the olfactory system is so important from a molecular, genetic, and neurobiology perspective, according to paper co-author Kerry J. Ressler, MD, PhD, chief scientific officer and chief of the Center of Excellence in Depression and Anxiety Disorders at McLean.

 “It’s the only sensory system where we have the specific genetic tools that allow us to dissect how different odors in the environment activate different neural pathways.
 There’s a gene for receptor A versus a gene for receptor B, and we don’t have that level of specificity in any other sensory system.”